daveyarwood/blog.djy.io/src/_drafts/conjuring-clojure-in-vim-2020-edition.md

 [vim-plug], all you have to do is:

 1. Install the Conjure plugin for Neovim.
 2. `cd` into the directory of a Clojure project.
-  * (You can easily start a new one by just making an empty directory.)
+(You can easily start a new one by just making an empty directory.)
-3. Start an nREPL server (more about this below).
+3. Start an nREPL server.
+(More about this below.)
 4. In another terminal, `cd` into the same directory and open a Clojure source file in Neovim (e.g. `nvim foo.clj`).